vegaprotocol/specs/protocol/0067-KEYS-key_management.md

 ## Acceptance Criteria

-### Ethereum key - multisig (<a name="0067-KEYS-001" href="#0067-KEYS-001">0067-KEYS-001</a>)
+### Ethereum key -

+1. multisig interaction (<a name="0067-KEYS-001" href="#0067-KEYS-001">0067-KEYS-001</a>)
-1. A Vega network is running with 3 validators, `v1,v2,v3` with Ethereum keys `k1, k2, k3_old`; each with equal tendermint and multisig weight.
+  * A Vega network is running with 3 validators, `v1,v2,v3` with Ethereum keys `k1, k2, k3_old`; each with equal tendermint and multisig weight.
-2. Validator `v3` has ethereum multisig public key `k3_old`.
+  * Validator `v3` has ethereum multisig public key `k3_old`.
 They submit a transaction to replace by ethereum multisig public key `k3_new`.
-3. The network issues a signature bundle to update that can be submitted to the ethereum multisig contract to update the key there.
+  * The network issues a signature bundle to update that can be submitted to the ethereum multisig contract to update the key there.
-4. This is submitted to ethereum; the multisig contract is updated.
+  * This is submitted to ethereum; the multisig contract is updated.
-5. Vega nodes receive the event confirming the key has been updated.
+  * Vega nodes receive the event confirming the key has been updated.
-6. Party `p` now issues a withdrawal transaction.
+  * Party `p` now issues a withdrawal transaction.
 A withdrawal bundle is created utilizing `k1,k2,k3_new`.
-7. Party `p` submits the withdrawal bundle to ethereum; multisig contract accepts it and transfers the funds on the ethereum chain.
+  * Party `p` submits the withdrawal bundle to ethereum; multisig contract accepts it and transfers the funds on the ethereum chain.

+2. Non-tendermint validators rotating keys does not generate signatures (<a name="0067-KEYS-003" href="#0067-KEYS-003">0067-KEYS-003</a>)
+  * A Vega network is running with such that there is at least 1 ersatz validator and 1 a pending validator, for both ersatz and pending validators:
+  * Submit a transaction to rotate their ethereum keys.
+  * Verify that once `target_block` is reached, the data-node reports that the rotation occurred.
+  * Verify that no signatures bundles are emitted from core to add/remove either the new key or the old key.

+3. Subsequent rotations cannot be submitted until the previous rotation is resolved on the contract (<a name="0067-KEYS-004" href="#0067-KEYS-004">0067-KEYS-004</a>)
+  * Start a Vega network and pick a tendermint validator.
+  * Submit a transaction to rotate their ethereum key.
+  * Verify that signatures bundles are emitted from core, but do not submit them to the multisig contract.
+  * Submit another transactions to their rotate ethereum keys.
+  * Verify that the transaction fails.
+This is to prevent multiple valid add-signer bundles for the same validator.

+4. Transaction with no proof of ownership of the new ethereum key fails (<a name="0067-KEYS-005" href="#0067-KEYS-005">0067-KEYS-005</a>)
+  * Start a Vega network and pick a tendermint validator.
+  * Submit a transaction to rotate their ethereum keys which contains an invalid ethereum signature.
+  * Verify that the transaction fails.

 ### Vega hot key (<a name="0067-KEYS-002" href="#0067-KEYS-002">0067-KEYS-002</a>)